mnassrib/jupyter-putty-aws-ec2/README.md

 ## 1. Create an AWS account

 The first step is to login to your Amazon Management Console.
-If you don't have an account yet, you can create one for it.
+Sign up for an AWS account if you don't already have one.
 You get one year of free access to some of the services, which you can check out at this link: https://aws.amazon.com/free/